AllyT-MS/south-coast-summit-sci/README.md

 • Create an access control policy to protect Office 365 apps.
 • Enroll test laptop (ask coach to borrow one) in device management.

-## Challenge 7 - Identity Governance

-**Scenario goal:** Configure access reviews on all guest users in the tenants to ensure no guests have extended access to resources when they no longer need them.
-Create an access package to allow internal users to request access to a set of Teams with an audited approval process.

-### General

-In addition to the scenario goal it MUST also meet the following criteria:
-- If a review is not received for guest users, their access should be revoked
-- All internal employees should be able to request access to the access package
-- Users' line managers should provide the first level of approval
-- Named HR users should provide the second level of approval

-Helpful notes
-- When testing the access packages it is useful to have people signed in as each role to ensure the approval process works as intended

 Link to this repo - https://aka.ms/scs-sci-repo